NaryaAI/narya-cli/README.md

 This command can install the dependencies and PNM SDK for your project, initialize test/pnm directory, and setup remapping for your project.

+#### Examples
+To initialize a project, run the following command in the root directory of your project:

+> pnm init

 ### pnm build

 Use the `pnm build` subcommand to build your project.